Labour shortages ease in Germany's economy, survey shows

 By Maria Martinez

-BERLIN (Reuters) – Fewer German companies than in the previous year are struggling to fill vacancies due to labour shortages, the DIHK Chamber of Commerce and Industry said on Thursday, in what shows a resilient labour market that is starting to feel the impact of economic weakness.
+BERLIN (Reuters) -Fewer German companies are struggling to fill vacancies due to labour shortages than a year ago, the DIHK Chamber of Commerce and Industry said on Thursday, in what shows a resilient labour market that is starting to feel the impact of economic weakness.

 Germany, like industrialised countries around the world, is facing deep labour shortages, particularly in skilled high-growth sectors.